Empowered Citizens Engaged in Community Leadership

-National 4-H Council hosts Citizenship Washington Focus for 4-H youth in the Washington, D.C. area each summer CWF provides a hands-on view of government through Capitol Hill visits, field trips and other leadership opportunities.
+National 4-H Council hosts Citizenship Washington Focus for 4-H youth.
+It takes place in the Washington, D.C. area each summer.
+Youth stay at the National 4-H Youth Conference Center in Chevy Chase, MD.
+CWF provides a hands-on view of government through Capitol Hill visits, field trips and other leadership opportunities.
 UConn 4-H participates during odd-numbered years.
 Participants must have completed a CT 4-H Recognition form that is submitted by June 1st to the State 4-H Office.

 View the full list of Citizenship Curricula